The Alfredson Protocol Eccentric for Achilles tendinopathy is an exercise program for people with Mid-portion Achilles

 It comprises bent-leg and straight-leg heel drops while the athlete is at one edge of a step.

-Dr. Håkan Alfredson talked about it in detail in this best running shoes for Achilles tendonitis.
-It uses the idea of progressive eccentric loading for the Achilles tendon to enhance the tendon’s ability to bear stressors and forces – hence treating the Achilles’ tendinopathy.
+Dr. Håkan Alfredson talked about it in detail in these running shoes for Achilles tendonitis.
+It uses the idea of progressive eccentric loading for the Achilles tendon to enhance the tendon’s ability to bear stressors and forces – treating the Achilles’ tendinopathy.

 What’s the Efficacy of Alfredson Protocol Eccentric for Achilles tendinopathy?